 Sandy’s past experience as a Social Worker working in the area of Residential Care with the Special Needs population, where she wrote and implemented many Habilitation Plans, teaching clients step by step to master life skills.
 She has also worked for many years with volunteers in Children’s Ministry, at Bay Presbyterian Church, and a few years with Pampered Chef demonstrating how to cook with their products.

-Jim grew up in Cleveland Heights, graduated from Lutheran High School East and has BS (Biology) and MBA degrees from The Cleveland State University.
-He has worked in general aviation, medical (Cardiovascular/Hypertension) research, medical device marketing and retail financial services.
+Jim grew up in Cleveland Heights, graduated from Lutheran High School East and has BS (Biology) and MBA degrees from Cleveland State University.
+He has worked in general aviation, medical (cardiovascular/hypertension) research, medical device marketing and retail financial services.

 When he isn’t photographing fast cars, airplanes and the people who drive and make them go, Jim can be found in his yard pretending to have a green thumb.

 Jim and his wife Linda have lived in Bay Village for 44 years.